Cat Scratch Disease

 How is Cat Scratch Disease diagnosed?

 A healthcare provider may make the diagnosis of CSD in a patient with typical signs and symptoms and an exposure history that makes CSD likely.
-Blood tests can sometimes confirm the diagnosis, but need to be interpreted with caution.
+Sometimes blood tests or testing of other samples for the bacteria that caused CSD may be performed.

 What is the treatment for Cat Scratch Disease?